 Mr. Angel Gurría, Secretary-General of the OECD, in Strasbourg on 10 October 2017

-The OECD Headquarters will be open to the general public for the Journées du Patrimoine on 15-16 September 2012.
+The OECD Headquarters was open to the general public for the Journées du patrimoine on 16-17 September 2017.

 The OECD, the City of Paris and the Ford Foundation will host its second meeting in the fight against rising inequality in cities.
 The event will include sessions open to the public, drawing Mayors, business leaders, experts and policy makers, in addition to thematic workshops where our Champion Mayor will take to the stage to discuss subjects from affordable housing to integrating migrants and refugees.

 Paris, 3 November 2016: This workshop focused on trends in green infrastructure financing; the role of banks, utilities and equity sponsors in financing green infrastructure; the role of institutional investors in establishing a secondary market for green infrastructure and unlocking investment and financing for green innovation.

 This Global Forum, held on 24-25 October 2016, aimed to shed light on the links between environment and economic growth, and the toolkits to quantify these links.
 It provided a platform to explore how a well-managed natural environment can contribute to economic growth and how an effective and efficient regulatory system can best be designed?